Chidimma Adetshina: Miss Universe Nigeria 2024

 On 31 August 2024, Adetshina, represented Taraba State and won Miss Universe Nigeria 2024, at the Eko Hotels and Suites, Victoria Island, Lagos.
 Competing against 24 other contestants, the event was broadcast on GOtv and YouTube.
 Adetshina proceeded to represent Nigeria at Miss Universe in Mexico, in November 2024.

 Miss Universe 2024

 Adetshina represented Nigeria at Miss Universe 2024, on 16 November 2024, at the Arena CDMX in Mexico City.
 Adetshina was first runner-up, against contestants from 126 countries.
 Denmark's Victoria Kjær Theilvig won the contest.
 Adetshina's placement is Nigeria's highest at Miss Universe.

 Miss Universe Africa and Oceania

 Adetshina was also crowned Miss Universe Africa and Oceania as the highest ranked African Contestant of 2024.

+Post-pageantry life

+Chiddima has since cut ties with Nigeria and returned illegally to South Africa despite being prohibited to fight to get South African Citizenship going as far as saying she has no meaningful ties to Nigeria.